-Aapryl’s Portfolio Crowding Module analyzes portfolio data to identify and manage “crowded trades” which can add significant risk to portfolios.
-Crowded trades occur when many large market participants pursue the same investment strategies, causing overlapping portfolio positions.
-This risk can be especially high when negative shocks hit the markets and force managers to liquidate positions.
+Aapryl’s Portfolio Crowding Module analyzes portfolio data to identify and manage “crowded trades.”
+Crowded trades, also called portfolio crowding, add risk to portfolios.
+They can be especially risky when negative shocks hit the markets and force managers to liquidate positions.
 These “fire sales” may cause losses for all investors following a similar strategy and result in further liquidations, driving stock prices into a downward spiral.

 Our research has found that portfolio crowding can occur among factor exposures as well as specific positions.
-The financial crisis’ “quant meltdown” is a classic example of this in which “factor crashing” led to significant portfolio losses.
+The financial crisis’ “quant meltdown” is a classic example of this where “factor crashing” led to significant portfolio losses.
+Portfolio Crowding risk also affects so-called “unanchored” strategies, such as Momentum or Growth, that do not rely on a consistent or independent estimate of fundamental value.

 We use three different methodologies to measure and predict factor crowding: